Talent Brand, Lever

 What’s the secret to converting great prospects into candidates?

 Telling your story authentically and providing high touch experiences is key.
-We also ensure that the message is supported by our sourcers.
-Instead of saying “Hey, want to jump on a call?” we have our sourcers frame it with, “We’re interested in your experience.
+We also ensure that the message is supported by our recruiters.
+Instead of saying “Hey, want to jump on a call?” we have our recruiters frame it with, “We’re interested in your experience.
 Here’s a little bit about us.
 Let us know if you’re interested”.

 I think it also depends on the company and the company’s brand.
 At Eventbrite it was part of our DNA to get people to come out for live events and create those delightful personal experiences.
 We want people to really get to know us so when the time comes, we could quickly close.
 That may be very different in a different company.
 You have to figure out what channel or method best fits your candidates – and your vibe!